 As you'd expect, the images are staggering, beautiful and breathtaking.
 They show nature at its finest and demonstrate a breadth of undeniable photography talent for us to admire.

 We've been through the submissions and pulled out some of our favourites.
-These include amazing photos from this year and last year's People's Choice Award as well as the images from the Grand title winners, Adult awards and Young awards too.
+These include amazing photos from this year and previous years too.
+With the People's Choice Award as well as the images from the Grand title winners, Adult awards and Young awards too.

 The golden couple